project-ryoma/ryoma/docs/architecture/README.md

 ![img.png](img.png)

-E2E user flow of Aita is shown in the above diagram.
+E2E user flow of Ryoma is shown in the above diagram.